-Although many have argued that international law is in crisis and there is little if no movement ahead,7 the past decade has been marked by significant developments in international cultural law.
-It suffices to mention three recent and key acts of this proactive treaty-making: in 2003, delegates of 190 countries adopted the Convention on the Safeguarding of Intangible Cultural Heritage;8 in 2005, also under the auspices of the United Nations Educational, Scientific and Cultural Organization (UNESCO), agreement was reached on the Convention on the Protection and Promotion of the Diversity of Cultural Expressions,9 and in 2007, the General Assembly of the United Nations adopted the Declaration on the Rights of Indigenous Peoples.10
+Although many have argued that international law is in crisis and there is little if no movement ahead, the past decade has been marked by significant developments in international cultural law.
+It suffices to mention three recent and key acts of this proactive standard setting: In 2003, delegates of 190 countries adopted the Convention on the Safeguarding of the Intangible Cultural Heritage; in 2005, also under the auspices of the United Nations Educational, Scientific and Cultural Organization (UNESCO), agreement was reached on the Convention on the Protection and Promotion of the Diversity of Cultural Expressions, and in 2007, the General Assembly of the United Nations adopted the Declaration on the Rights of Indigenous Peoples.

-What appears to be a common feature of these treaties is that they are relatively broadly formulated and definitively go beyond trade in cultural objects.
+What appears to be a common feature of these acts is that they are relatively broadly formulated and definitively go beyond trade in cultural objects.
 The 2005 UNESCO Convention on Cultural Diversity has particularly high goals.
-It aims at nothing less than the sustainability of diversity of cultural expressions - taking a comprehensive and dynamic perception of culture.
-This is a marked shift from the defensive slogan of "cultural exception", which dominated the trade and culture discourse for some thirty years, during and after the WTO Uruguay Round of negotiations (1986-1994).11
+It aims at nothing less than the sustainability of diversity of cultural expressions, taking a comprehensive and dynamic perception of culture.
+This is a marked shift from the defensive slogan of "cultural exception," which dominated the trade and culture discourse for some 30 years, during and after the WTO Uruguay round of negotiations (1986-1994).

-Unfortunately, even this bolder act of international treaty-making fails to provide guidance as to the appropriate tools to be applied in order to better serve the global public good of a diverse cultural environment.
+Unfortunately, even this bolder act of international treaty-making fails to provide guidance as to the suitable tools to be applied in order to better serve the global public good of a diverse cultural environment.
 The reasons for this are multiple.
-An important one relates to the longer narrative of juxtaposing trade and culture and the actual political battle triggered by the diverging interests on matters of trade and culture during the Uruguay Round of negotiations, which led to the establishment of the WTO.12 The second source of disappointment is the very act of the 2005 UNESCO Convention on Cultural Diversity.
-Although the Convention had an incredibly ambitious agenda and was widely applauded at the outset, with the benefit of hindsight its impact can
+An important one relates to the longer narrative of juxtaposing trade and culture and the actual political battle triggered by the diverging interests on matters of trade and culture during the Uruguay round of negotiations, which led to the establishment of the WTO.
+The second source of disappointment is the very act of the 2005 UNESCO Convention on Cultural Diversity.
+Although the Convention had an incredibly ambitious agenda and was widely applauded at the outset, with the benefit of hindsight, its impact can be assessed as modest.
+We do not (as yet) see any legal or policy reform, neither as a result of the Convention's own implementation efforts, In nor as to the Convention's effect on the WTO regime, which it was supposed to counterbalance.
+What the UNESCO Convention as a minimum does is to confirm (yet again) national sovereignty in cultural matters and preserve the status quo.
+In